27 Sep What can you expect from your NDIS psychologist?

 At Positive Wellbeing Psychology, we are a team of registered psychologists supporting participants under the NDIS who are experienced in providing well-researched therapy and techniques that assist in overcoming barriers to help individuals reach their NDIS goals.

 Assessing Strengths and Interests is the NDIS participant to Overcome Barriers:

 Our psychologists are trained to assess the strengths and to work within interests to overcome barriers to daily living.

 Common NDIS Goals:

 Our NDIS Psychologist will support participants to explore their goals, which may include:

 - Building capacity to participate in social and community activities and to remain safe.

-- Better understand sensory needs and to learn skills and strategies to regulate emotions.
+- Better understand sensory needs and learn skills and strategies to regulate emotions.

-- Improve daily living skills in order to increase independence.
+- Improve daily living skills to increase independence.

 At Positive Wellbeing Psychology, we help to achieve a range of NDIS goals.
 We tailor a range of well-research therapy and techniques based on individual goals, delivered by a warm and caring NDIS Psychologist.
 Talk to one of our highly experienced NDIS psychologists in the privacy and comfort of your own home and device today.